nmpowell/mousemorph/README.md

 Tools for MRI mouse brain morphometry.

 MouseMorph is a pipeline, or modular set of tools, for automatically analysing mouse brain MRI scans.
-It enables fully automatic Voxel- and Tensor-Based Morphometry (VBM, TBM) on large cohorts of high-resolution images.
+It enables fully automatic [Voxel- and Tensor-Based Morphometry][ashburn_vbm_2000] (VBM, TBM) on large cohorts of high-resolution images.
 It is employed at the UCL Centre for Advanced Biomedical Imaging (CABI) for [phenotyping](http://en.wikipedia.org/wiki/Phenotype) mice based on *in-vivo* and *ex-vivo* scans.

 The primary distinction from clinically-focussed tools like [SPM]() and [FSL]() is a robust set of pre-processing steps, unique to or with customisations for the preclinical paradigm:
 - Extraction of multiple subjects from a single scan image